-Each Administrative Agency will be responsible for ensuring the accuracy of their financial reporting in PANGRAM.
-To ensure its accuracy, Administrative Agencies are required to perform monthly reconciliations of financial reporting in PANGRAM with NCAS.
-The reconciliations will be made available to NCPRO for review.
-Any discrepancies must be resolved by Administrative Agencies in a timely manner.
+Each Administrating Agency will be responsible for ensuring the accuracy of their financial reporting in PANGRAM.
+To ensure its accuracy, Administrating Agencies are required to perform monthly reconciliations of financial reporting in PANGRAM with NCAS or their agency accounting system.
+As documentation of this reconciliation process, administering agencies are required to provide a copy of the NCAS BD-701 for the fund corresponding to the SFRF project or an equivalent accounting report for the reporting period along with the expense report submitted in PANGRAM.
+Any discrepancies noted by NCPRO staff must be resolved by Administrating Agencies in a timely manner.